 For every day essentials, everything you need is within walking distance of Caraway Green.
 There’s a post office, pharmacy, hairdresser and fish and chip shop in the village.
 Longridge, just 3 miles away, has a Sainsbury’s and Booth’s supermarket.

 Goosnargh has two thriving village schools, St Francis’ Catholic Primary which incorporates a nursery and pre-school and Oliverson’s C of E Primary which has a breakfast and after-school club.
-Secondary school pupils are in the catchment area for Broughton High School, rated ‘outstanding’ by Ofsted, and Longridge High School (rated ‘good’).
+Secondary school pupils are in the catchment area for Longridge High School, rated ‘good’ by Ofsted.

 7. Out and About